 Wilhoit was acquitted and released from prison on March 31, 1993, when a Tulsa County judge found that the prosecution had failed to present enough evidence to warrant a jury trial.
-He later filed a civil suit against the state, but as of June 2011, he had not received any compensation.
+He later filed a civil suit against the state.
+He passed away in February 2014 without receiving any compensation.

 - Alexandra Gross